4 Ways to Pamper Yourself in Retirement without Breaking the Bank

 And it even has proven benefits!
 A 2009 study at the University of Sussex found that reading can reduce stress by up to 68%, lower heart rates, and ease muscle tension.

-If you aren’t already an avid reader, it may be hard to know where you start.
+If you aren’t already an avid reader, it may be hard to know where to start.
 I’ve heard a lot of people say you can just pick up a book, but with so many possibilities for almost any taste, the choices can be overwhelming.

 Pour a Cup of Tea